Pumpkin Oat Muffins are a healthy, nutritious, and delicious Fall treat.

-Additionally, I didn’t add any oil or butter to these treats, instead I used unsweetened applesauce which worked like a charm.
+Additionally, I didn’t add any oil or butter to these treats, instead, I used unsweetened applesauce which worked like a charm.

 How did they taste?

 Once these babies were out of the oven, Mr. HoneyWhatsCooking tried the first muffin, and I patiently waited for his response.
 I know he’ll always keep it real with me no matter what.
 His exact words were, “these are excellent.”
-I then proceeded to give him a bite with a glaze of butter on it to which he responded, “it’s excellent on it’s own, but it’s even better with butter.”
-Furthermore, I had my friend and her toddler try these muffins, and they both LOVED it.
+I then proceeded to give him a bite with a glaze of butter on it to which he responded, “it’s excellent on its own, but it’s even better with butter.”
+Furthermore, I had my friend and her toddler try these muffins, and they both LOVED them.

-I will never deny the fact that butter makes everything better, but for me just a touch of butter will suffice.
+I will never deny the fact that butter makes everything better, but for me, just a touch of butter will suffice.
 Check out other spread recommendations in my Notes below.
 Enjoy!

 Pumpkin Oat Muffins are: